 At that same instant, Vader lets Governor Tarkin know that Obi-Wan is on board the Death Star.
 “I must face him alone,” Vader intones ominously.
 Switching back to the detention area, the three are united at last, but the pleasantries are short-lived as their presence has drawn more Storm Troopers.
 Blasting their way into the area, the self-reliant Leia takes matters into her own hands by blowing an opening in the detention area’s wall.
 She slips through the opening, along with Luke, a reluctant Chewie, and Han.
-But not before Han has the final word.
+However, Han has the last word.

 “Wonderful girl!” he yells out.
 “Either I’m going to kill her or I’m beginning to like her.”
-I don’t think today’s #MeToo movement would have approved of that comment, but so be it.
+I don’t think today’s #MeToo movement would have approved of that comment, but so be it, Jedi.